-Regardless of the type of work you do and who is (or isn’t) on your team, the job of being a leader starts with you.
+Regardless of the type of work you do, and who is (or isn’t) on your team, the job of being a leader starts with you.

 This is why you should invest time to evaluate how well you are doing at the job of leading yourself and leading others.
-And, of equal importance, evaluating why you are choosing to lead in the first place.
+And, of equal importance, evaluate why you are choosing to lead in the first place.

-Best selling author, Jim Collins, said, “One of the most important variables in whether an enterprise remains great lies in a simple question: what is the truth about the inner motivations, character, and ambition of those who hold power?”
+Bestselling author Jim Collins said, “One of the most important variables in whether an enterprise remains great lies in a simple question: what is the truth about the inner motivations, character, and ambition of those who hold power?”

 Whether you realize it or not, you hold power.

 You can be the pivot point between the past and the future for your group, team, or organization.
 It doesn’t matter if you are the most senior leader in the enterprise or the newest entry-level person: regardless of your position, you can choose to lead out and help create the future, or you can let the opportunity pass.

 The real question is, what are your inner motivations, character, and ambition?